samecutler/samecutler.github.io/content/authors/admin/_index.md

 I am a PI of "The Relic", a JWST Cycle 3 program targeting a z~2.5 massive quiescent galaxy containing several resolved globular cluster candidates with deep (>20 hr) NIRSpec/IFU prism spectroscopy.
 I am also the photometric catalog lead for the JWST Cycle 4 MINERVA program, which covers four existing JWST datasets (COSMOS, UDS, GOODS-N, and CEERS) with additional photometry from several medium band filters.

-Outside of research, I am an active member in science outreach with UMass Astronomy, where we hope to make science accessible to the larger community and encourage interest in astronomy, and worked to found the Western Massachusetts chapter of Astronomy on Tap.
+Outside of research, I am an active member in science outreach.
+At UMass Astronomy I actively contributed to the founding of the Western Massachusetts chapter of Astronomy on Tap.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.